 Switch Glass food storage

 Every time you store food in plastic — especially hot food, acidic food, or oily food — particles migrate into your meal.
 Glass eliminates this pathway entirely.
+For flexible, freezer-friendly storage, food-grade silicone storage bags are a plastic-free alternative to zip-top plastic pouches.

 Cost-benefit comparison: A 10-piece Pyrex set costs $25 and lasts 10+ years.
 A comparable set of plastic containers costs $15, degrades within 2-3 years, and releases particles into every meal.
 Over 10 years: glass costs $25 total vs. plastic at $60+ with continuous microplastic exposure.